interpretml/interpret/docs/interpret/hyperparameters.md

 guidance: The max_rounds parameter serves as a limit to prevent excessive training on datasets where improvements taper off.
 Set this parameter sufficiently high to avoid premature early stopping.
 Consider increasing it if small yet consistent gains are observed in longer trainings.

 ## early_stopping_rounds
-default: 100
+default: 200

 guidance: We typically do not advise changing early_stopping_rounds.
 The default is appropriate for most cases, adequately capturing the optimal model without incurring unnecessary computational costs.

 ## early_stopping_tolerance
-default: 1e-5
+default: 0.0

-hyperparameters: [1e-5, 1e-7, 0.0]
+hyperparameters: [0.0]

-guidance: early_stopping_tolerance is set to 1e-5 because it decreases the fitting time by 25%, however setting early_stopping_tolerance to 0.0, or even a negative value sometimes yields slightly higher accuracy.
+guidance: early_stopping_tolerance is set to 0.0 by default, however setting it to a negative value sometimes yields slightly higher accuracy.
 EBMs are a bagged ensemble model, so overfitting each individual bag a little can be beneficial because after the models are averaged together in the ensemble averaging decreases the variance due to overfitting.
 Using a negative value for early_stopping_tolerance allows the individual models to be overfit.

 ## validation_size
 default: 0.15